Return to Campus FAQ

 What is the plan to support students’ emotional health and wellbeing?

 We understand that emotional health and wellbeing are central to the ongoing academic success of our students.
-We will continue to leverage our JED Campus framework to ensure emotional wellness needs of our students are addressed and integrated throughout the college experience this fall.
+We will continue to leverage our JED Campus framework to ensure emotional wellness needs of our students are addressed and integrated throughout the college experience this spring.
 To this end, faculty, staff, and student leaders are trained in early warning signs, effective conversations, and access to resources to support students experiencing a strain to their emotional wellness.
 Creative programming and outreach efforts will continue through various student-facing offices including Student Engagement, Wellness, and the Student Counseling Center.
 The Student Counseling Center will continue providing mental health services via teletherapy to students.
 Student Support & Outreach is also available to provide students with the education, tools, and support needed to be successful.

 The following answers reflect the current plan for Athletics, which is subject to change, based on local and state guidelines and risk levels associated with COVID-19.